1TeaL/DekuRor2/README.md

 ## Changelog
 - 1.3.4

-        - Accidentally increased damage multiplier for OFA 100%(2-2.5x)- was testing ways to maybe buff OFA 100% but not set yet.
+    -  Accidentally increased damage multiplier for OFA 100%(2 to 2.5x): was testing ways to maybe buff OFA 100% but not set yet.
     -  Lowered the volume of Deku's voice and lowered their chance of playing as well so he doesn't speak everytime.

 - 1.3.3

      - Lowered CD of manchester to 4 seconds (thought 5 was too long).
      - Networked manchester smash so no more self-damage if you were not the host.
 	- networked OFA 45% so you can get the buff (don't know how I fixed these).
 	- Fixed ragdoll by adding a bunch of exclusions to the dynamic bone script.
 	- Improved suck code for blackwhip and now works in multiplayer if you are not the host.